-Approximately 450,000 Americans received medical treatment for burns in 2013, according to the American Burn Association.
-Nearly 3,500 people were killed by burns or related injuries, and burns contributed to about 40,000 hospitalizations.
+Approximately 486,000 Americans received medical treatment for burns in 2016, according to the American Burn Association.
+Over 3,000 people were killed by burns or related injuries, and burns contributed to about 40,000 hospitalizations including 30,000 at hospital burn centers.
 The problem of burns is widespread, and they have a wide variety of causes.

 There is no more painful injury than severe burns.
 There is no sadder sight than a child horribly disfigured from burns.